Ukraine: Explosions rock Kyiv, struck by waves of drones

 KYIV, Ukraine (AP) — Waves of explosive-laden suicide drones struck Ukraine's capital as families were preparing to start their week early Monday, the blasts echoing across Kyiv, setting buildings ablaze and sending people scurrying to shelters.

+Exactly how many drones nose-dived into the capital wasn’t immediately clear.
+Drones used in the attack appeared to include Iranian-made Shaheds.
+Previous Russian air strikes on Kyiv were mostly with missiles.

+In the Kyiv region alone, 13 or more drones were shot down, all of them as they flew in from the south, said a spokesman for the Ukrainian Air Force, Yurii Ihnat.

+Other drones got through.
 The capital's central Shevchenko district was among the areas hit, with apartment blocks damaged and a non-residential building on fire, Kyiv city mayor Vitali Klitschko said.
+He said 18 people were rescued from the rubble of one apartment building and that rescue workers were trying to extract two other people known to be under the debris.

 An Associated Press photographer who was out shooting morning scenes of Kyiv caught one of the drones on camera, its triangle-shaped wing and pointed warhead clearly visible against the blue sky.
 Drones came in several waves and buzzed overhead with angry hums from their engines.

 There was no immediate word of casualties.
-The drones' intended targets weren't immediately clear but Russian strikes over the past week have hit infrastructure, including power facilities.
+The drones' intended targets weren't immediately clear but Russian air strikes over the past week have hit infrastructure, including power facilities.
+One drone that hit an apartment building caused at least three apartments to completely collapse and left a gaping hole.
+Rescue workers scrambled on the rubble searching for victims amid grey smoke.

+“The whole night, and the whole morning, the enemy terrorizes the civilian population," Ukrainian President Volodymyr Zelenskyy said in a social media post.
+“Kamikaze drones and missiles are attacking all of Ukraine.”

+“The enemy can attack our cities, but it won’t be able to break us," he wrote.

 Social media video posts showed drones buzzing over the capital and smoke billowing in the early morning light.
 The sound of sustained gunfire could also be heard in one post, seemingly trying to shoot a drone down.

-Explosions were heard from the same central Kyiv district where a missile strike a week ago tore a hole in a children’s playground.

-Russian forces struck Kyiv with Iranian Shahed drones, wrote Andrii Yermak, the head of the Ukrainian president’s office, in a post on the Telegram social media site.
-Russia has repeatedly been using the so-called suicide drones in recent weeks to target urban centers and infrastructure, including power stations.
+Western nations have promised to bolster Ukrainian air defenses with systems that can shoot down drones but much of that weaponry has yet to arrive and, in some cases, may be months away.

+“The challenges are serious, because the air defense forces and means are the same as they were at the beginning of the war," Ihnat said.

 Strikes in central Kyiv had become a rarity in the last several months after Russian forces failed to capture the capital at the beginning of the war.
-Last week’s early morning strikes were the first explosions heard in Kyiv’s city center in several months, and put Kyiv as well as the rest of the country back on edge as the war nears nine months.
+Early morning strikes last week were the first explosions heard in Kyiv’s city center in several months, and put Kyiv as well as the rest of the country back on edge.
 Monday’s blasts seemed to continue what many fear could become more common occurrences in urban centers.

 Russian President Vladimir Putin said last week’s strikes were in retaliation for the bombing of a bridge connecting the Crimean peninsula with the Russian mainland.
 Putin blames Ukraine for masterminding the blast, which suspended traffic over the bridge and curtailed Moscow's ability to use the bridge to supply Russian troops in the occupied regions of southern Ukraine.